VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 **Aliases:** `.navEmbed` \
 **Example:** `.nav_embed` \
 **Permissions:** Administrator \
-**Purpose:** Creates a navigation embed filled with useful links to jump to categories in alphabetical order and other useful content in the course-registration channel.
+**Purpose:** Creates a navigation embed filled with useful links to jump to categories in alphabetical order and other useful content in `#course-registration`.

 ## Course Selection